Photomotoz/SizeAggregatorProject/README.md

 True to size average aggregator

-Some things to keep in mind are testing maintainability reliability logging/monitoring

-## ?
-Known Issues <a name = "issues"></a>
+## 🔨 Known Issues <a name = "issues"></a>

-*Cypress tests incomplete
+- Cypress tests incomplete
-*DB passwords stored in code, not env
+- DB passwords stored in code, not env
-*Logging
-*APM
-*Redundancy
+- Logging
+- APM
+- Redundancy

 ## 🏁 Getting Started <a name = "getting_started"></a>